 1. Cat-Cow Pose

 This pose begins on all fours with your hands placed firmly on the mat, shoulder-width apart.
 Your knees should be directly below your hips as the tops of your feet press firmly in the mat.
 For cow pose, you’ll draw your shoulder blades in towards your spine while you open up the chest and lift your gaze forward.
-For cat pose, you’ll do the exact opposite by pushing into the ground to push your shoulders away from one another as you drop your gaze back towards your toes and create a roundness in your shoulders.
+For cat pose, you’ll do the exact opposite by pushing into the ground to push your shoulders away from one another as you drop your gaze back towards your toes and create roundness in your shoulders.
 When you feel familiar with both poses you can begin to use the inhale and exhale of your breath to move between each pose.

 2. Downward Dog

-For downward dog, begin on all fours (just like cat and cow) with your hands, knees, and tops of the feet grounded firmly on the mat.
+For downward dog, begin on all fours (just like cat-cow) with your hands, knees, and tops of the feet grounded firmly on the mat.
 If you haven’t already done it, this is actually a good place to warm up with a cat to cow pose.
 When you’re ready to move into a downward dog, curl your toes and then slowly extend your hips and knees up and back.
 Keep your gaze back towards your toes, and your ears lined up with your biceps as you extend through your spine.

 3. Pigeon Pose

+Cycling and tight hip flexors tend to go hand in hand.
 For cyclists managing tight hip flexors, the pigeon pose opens up your hips and stretches the hip flexors.
 You may also feel this stretch in your glutes, and with your core actively engaged, this is another great opportunity to strengthen your trunk.

 You’ll begin this pose in a downward dog.
 In your downward dog, lift one of your legs (let’s start with the left) towards the sky.
 Take a moment to pause with your leg raised, and then as controlled as possible, bring your left knee towards your left wrist and place it on the mat.
 Untuck your right toes and slide your right leg back to extend and solidify your foundation.
 From here, you can lean into the stretch by walking your hands forward.
 Repeat the same process with your other leg.